Presheaves of symmetric tensor categories and nets of C*-algebras: Nets and presheaves over posets.

 \begin{ex}{\it Let $K$ be a poset.
-The objects of ${\bf net}(K,{\bf Hilb})$ are called nets of Hilbert spaces and form in the natural way a symmetric tensor \sC category with direct sums, subobjects and unit given by the constant net $\efH_0 := (H_0,\jmath_0)$ with fibre $\bC$.
-When $K$ is connected $\efH_0$ is simple, in fact $(\efH_0,\efH_0) \simeq \bC$.
-Nets of (infinite-dimensional) Hilbert spaces appear in \cite[\S 2]{BR08}. } \end{ex}
+Objects of ${\bf net}(K,{\bf Hilb})$ are called nets of Hilbert spaces and form in the natural way a symmetric tensor \sC category with direct sums, subobjects and unit given by the constant net $\efH_0 := (H_0,\jmath_0)$ with fibre $\bC$.
+When $K$ is connected $\efH_0$ has a simple unit, that is, $(\efH_0,\efH_0) \simeq \bC$.
+Nets of infinite-dimensional Hilbert spaces appear in \cite[\S 2]{BR08}. } \end{ex}

 \